 - All equipment guards must remain in place.
 You may not modify equipment without approval of the PI or department safety officer who must do a hazard assessment associated with proposed changes

 - All chemical storage rules must be observed at all times.
-All chemicals must remain closed until used, and all chemicals must be marked with substance name, hazard information, concentration, date of creation, and person responsible
+All chemicals must remain closed until used, and all chemicals must be marked with substance name, hazard information, concentration, date of creation, and the person responsible

 - All chemical waste must be disposed of in approved and labeled containers.
 Do not place chemicals or other hazardous waste into sinks or garbage cans